 - Excessive sweating

 Chronic Roxicodone abuse can lead to more severe symptoms, many of which are irreversible.
 Some of the most common long-term side effects of Roxicodone include:

 - Atelectasis (the collapsing of the lungs and airways)

 - Impaired function of the adrenal glands (these are responsible for producing hormones like adrenaline)

 - Respiratory depression

-The more a person abuses Roxicodone, the more likely they are to experience these side effects.
-The risk of overdose also increases when a person misuses or abuses Roxicodone or when they mix with other substances.
-Individuals with severe addictions can benefit from inpatient treatment, like the residential treatment program offered at Clearbrook Treatment Centers Massachusetts.
+The more a person abuses Roxy pain medication, the more likely they are to experience these side effects.
+The risk of overdose also increases when a person misuses or abuses the drug by crushing Roxie pills and snorting them or mixing the drug with other substances.
+Individuals with severe addictions can benefit from inpatient treatment such as the kind offered at our Clearbrook rehab in Massachusetts.

 Long-term opioid abuse can lead to a variety of problems aside from addiction, including failed relationships, unemployment, homelessness, and more.
 If you or someone you care about is battling Roxicodone side effects and addiction, our opioid rehab can help.